 Women have been applying color to their lips in roughly the same fashion since 1923 – when an American invented the twist-up lipstick tube.
 However, thanks to the advent of lip stain, there are a number of newer lip-dressing options.

 Lipsticks are usually made up of waxes and oils; including pigments and dyes to add the color effect.
 They also contain emollients to help keep lips moist.
-On the other hand, contrary to a lipstick’s texture, lip stains are water or gel based with color pigments of may be henna or other dyes.
+On the other hand, contrary to a lipstick’s texture, lip stains are water or gel-based with color pigments of maybe henna or other dyes.

-These days lip stains are also coming in marker pen and sponge tips and since the base is always a drying agent that absorbs in the skin real fast, it is a touch and leave process most of the times which takes no time to dry up and is quickly absorbed.
+These days lip stains are also coming in marker pen and sponge tips and since the base is always a drying agent that absorbs in the skin really fast, it is a touch and leave process most of the times which take no time to dry up and is quickly absorbed.
 This is the reason why you need to work really fast.

 Lipsticks, as you very well know have all the choices from reds to purples, oranges to browns, all that you want in textures like cream, matte, frost, shine or pearl.
-Naturally based lipsticks contain Aloe Vera and Vitamin E to add that shine effect, on the contrary lip stains are water based and fail to add any texture on the lips.
+Naturally based lipsticks contain Aloe Vera and Vitamin E to add that shine effect, on the contrary, lip stains are water-based and fail to add any texture on the lips.

-Still if you want to add plump* and pouty look with a lip stain, always apply a thin layer of a lip balm to moist them up a bit.
+Still, if you want to add plump and pouty look with a lip stain, always apply a thin layer of a lip balm to moist them up a bit.
 This will help lasting it for long as well as avoid the lips from drying up quickly.

 The cost of the two, i.e. the lipstick and the lip stain is not much different but you will definitely need more lipsticks than lip stains as lipsticks need to be applied again and again.
 And lip stains last for long so we need lesser quantities of those.

-Also removing* lip stains is a process that can take long while lipsticks can be removed quickly.
-Anything that is long staying and lasting always needs a dedicated removal process.
-A lipstick can be simply removed by a wet cotton or a cotton puff and cleansing milk.
+Also removing lip stains is a process that can take long while lipsticks can be removed quickly.
+Anything that is long staying and lasting always need a dedicated removal process.
+A lipstick can be simply removed by wet cotton or a cotton puff and cleansing milk.

 While lipstick will preserve moisture and avoid dryness but will wear off quickly; a lip stain would stay for long but won’t preserve the dryness, so it’s totally vice versa, but since there is a wide range to choose from, there won’t be much problem in choosing the right option for yourself.

 A lip stain would never smudge and a lipstick probably would.
 There are pros and cons to everything and similar is the case with both lip cosmetic tools.
-Lip stain would definitely leave you care free about the long lasting effect of the color on your lips throughout the day, it will dry up your lips so eventually you’ll have to gloss them up every now and then to maintain the moisture.
+Lip stain would definitely leave you to care free about the long-lasting effect of the color on your lips throughout the day, it will dry up your lips so eventually you’ll have to gloss them up every now and then to maintain the moisture.